 Written by saxophone player Paul Desmond and recorded in 1959 for Dave Brubeck’s „Time Out“ album.
-Programmatic title for record which contains mainly tracks in uncommon time signatures.
+Programmatic title for a record which contains mainly tracks in uncommon time signatures.
 However, „Take Five“, in 5/4 measure, does not sound strange or weird at all.
 You immediately grasp the groove of it.
 Wonderful drum solo included (not tabbed of course).
 By the way, this was the first million selling jazz record.
 A noble gesture: Upon his death, Desmond left the rights to royalties to the American Red Cross.

 Eb minor.
 These jazz guys are relentless.